 A descriptive interview detailing general eating habits, medications, socioeconomic and health status was completed before subjects were invited to participate in an optional subsequent interviews, which included anthropometric measurements (carried out in the subject's home) and two four-day dietary records for use at home and outside the home.

-Body weight, body mass index, WHR, blood pressure, serum cholesterol (total blood cholesterol, HDL-cholesterol, LDL-cholesterol, triacylglycerol concentrations).
+Body weight, BMI, waist-hip ratio, blood pressure, serum cholesterol (total cholesterol, HDL-cholesterol, LDL-cholesterol, triacylglycerol concentrations).